JanuszHain/RxJavaBasics/README.md

 }
 ```

-Now we can create listener like:
+Now we can create listener like so:

 ```
 OnDoSomethingListener listener = new OnDoSomethingListener(){